 This empire buffet had broken doors and missing veneer.
-I removed the doors and gave it a heavily distressed paint to enhance all the imperfections.
-This buffet is painted using Maison Blanche Furniture paint in wrought iron.
+I removed the doors and gave them a heavily distressed paint to enhance all the imperfections.
+This buffet is painted using black chalk paint.

 This buffet had many different issues with the legs, so I enhanced the legs with aging dust to cover up the imperfections by working with its natural beauty.